Lymphoma symptoms

 There are different causes of swollen lymph nodes.
 But if you notice a painless, swollen lymph node, it is important to get it checked by your GP.

-Lymph nodes are part of the system that helps protect your body from infection and disease.
+Lymph nodes are part of the lymphatic system, which helps protect your body from infection and disease.
 When the lymph nodes are fighting infection, they often swell and become sore to touch.

 If there is cancer in the lymph nodes, they may swell, but are usually painless.